Roco-scientist/NGS-Barcode-Count/README.md

 ```

 - --counted-barcodes is optional.
 If it is not used, the output counts uses the DNA barcode to count with no error handling on these barcodes.
 - --sample-barcodes is optional.
-If it is not used, all samples are marked as unknown.
+If it is not used, the DNA barcode will be used if included within the sequence format.
+Otherwise no identifier will be used.
 - --output-dir defaults to the current directory if not used.
 - --prefix defaults to the current date.
 All files end with _sample_name_counts.csv
 - --threads defaults to the number of threads on the machine if not used.